stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 implementation of the generic kernel such that it supports both 32- and 64-bit precision is also shown.
 The use of LFRic names for precision in the algorithm code allows precision to be controlled in a simple way.
-For example r_solver could be set to be 32-bits in one configuration and 64-bits in another:
+For example, ``r_solver`` could be set to be 32-bits in one configuration and 64-bits in another:

 .. code-block:: fortran